horiaradu1/Python-Spell-Checker-and-Zombie-Game/README.md

+# 2 Python Projects

-# Spell check and Zombie game with GUI written in Python
+A spell checker and zombie game with GUI written by me in python